-The Honorable Derek K. Hopkins has spent the last 8 years serving as the Harford County Register of Wills.
-He has actively participated in many committees within the Register of Wills Association and serves as the Treasurer of the Maryland Register of Wills Association.
+The Honorable Derek K. Hopkins has spent the last 12 years serving as the Harford County Register of Wills.
+He has actively participated in many committees within the Register of Wills Association and has served as the Treasurer of the Maryland Register of Wills Association.

 His 8 year record of service to Harford County has shown him to be a fiscal conservative while promoting to the citizens of Harford County why it is important to have a Will and educating them on what the Register of Wills office does on a daily basis.
 Each day his office works hard to be compassionate and understanding to those who have lost a loved one, while at the same time holding those responsible who have not performed their duties as Personal Representative or others who have tried to circumvent the probate process.